 - Eating out of boredom instead of following your hunger cues

-- Snacking on low-fibre junk that does not satiate your hunger, leading to another snack in a few hours
+- Snacking on low-fibre junk that does not satiate your hunger, leads to another snack in a few hours

-Snacks are good for you – after all what are healthy snacks but a way to keep you energetic and full throughout the day.
+Snacks are good for you – after all, what are healthy snacks but a way to keep you energetic and full throughout the day?
 But it’s possible to slip into bad habits so you must be mindful of how and when you snack.
-If you find yourself still struggling to maintain what is a healthy BMI for your height, despite eating right at main meals and sweating it out on a consistent basis, you may need to examine your snacking habits.
+If you find yourself still struggling to maintain what is a healthy BMI for your height, despite eating right at main meals and sweating it out consistently, you may need to examine your snacking habits.